Liliʻuokalani Trust: Organization Today

-Lili'uokalani Trust funds its programs through revenue from its approximately 6,200 acres of Hawai'i real estate, as well as its investment portfolio.
+The Liliʻuokalani Trust funds its programs through revenue from its approximately 6,200 acres of Hawaiʻi real estate, as well as its investment portfolio.
 The Trust assists thousands of children and their families every year, and helps many more indirectly, through partnerships with other child-serving organizations.
 Today, the Trust is a "model for culturally appropriate interventions and culturally based programming" for native Hawaiian children.
 As part of its systems-level approach to caring for Native Hawaiian children, the Trust invests in programs to address issues in the juvenile justice and foster care systems.

 In 2020, it was estimated that the Trust was "worth between $800 million and $900 million" (USD).

 The current CEO is Dawn Harflinger, who succeeded Robert H. Ozaki, in 2021.